Updated on December 2, 2019

 “They also present the perfect venue for farmers to voice their interests – particularly smallholders and women, who are often excluded from such discussions.
 Farmers and companies together can also share their needs with government representatives – for example, the need for better infrastructure.”

-Aside from the benefits for companies that get directly involved in projects or platforms, the impact of this area of work will filter through to all UTZ’s members.
+Aside from the benefits for companies that get directly involved in projects or platforms, the impact of this area of work will filter through to all members of the UTZ program and also contribute to the development of the 2020 Rainforest Alliance Certification Program.
 “This program is strengthening our core work and developing our expertise on key issues,” says Mariecke, “which means the impact will be felt in all our producing countries, throughout supply chains, and across sectors.”

 Find out more